Phase II: Licensing Review

 2. SUBMIT THE APPLICATION

 When you start to complete the application, you should be highly confident that you can meet the minimum capital levels specified in §107.200 and §107.210.
-A minimum of $5 million of regulatory capital is required to submit an Application.
+A minimum of $5 million of regulatory capital is required to submit an Application, but regulations also provide that "in SBA's sole discretion, [the applicant] must be economically viable..."
+Prior to filing its license application, an SBIC applicant should carefully consider if it has raised enough capital to be "economically viable" at the time of filing.
 You will file the Application along with a check payable to the U.S. Small Business Administration.
-The filing fee is nonrefundable, and the charges are:

 Upon receipt of your application, we will acknowledge receipt by email.
 Normally, within three weeks, SBA’s licensing staff will make a determination of whether to formally accept your application based on whether or not the application is complete, and meets the minimum capital and management ownership diversity requirements.
 Once formally accepted, we will immediately forward the fingerprint cards and Statements of Personal History to SBA’s Office of Inspector General for processing by the FBI.